 The Hon.
 Justice Adel Omar Sherif

-• Deputy Chief Justice of the Supreme Constitutional Court of Egypt (2002- )
+- First Deputy Chief Justice, Supreme Constitutional Court of Egypt

 Prior to becoming a member of the Judicial Integrity Group, Justice Adel Omar Sherif participated in the Round Table Conference held at the Peace Palace at The Hague in November 2001 at which the Bangalore Principles of Judicial Conduct were finalized.

-Adel Omar Sherif holds several law degrees and diplomas from the Cairo and Ain Shams Universities in Egypt, including LL.B in Law and Economics, Advanced Diploma in Public Law, Advanced Diploma in Administrative Law, and Ph.D in Constitutional Law.
-He was engaged in private practice for a short period before his appointment to the Council of State, Egypt's administrative judiciary, where he served in various capacities between 1980 and 1992.
-In 1993, he moved to the Supreme Constitutional Court of Egypt as Assistant Counsellor and, after a series of promotions, was appointed Deputy Chief Justice in 2002.
+Adel Omar Sherif is, since 2022, the First Deputy Chief Justice of the Supreme Constitutional Court of Egypt.
+He holds several law degrees and diplomas from the Cairo and Ain Shams Universities in Egypt, including LL.B in Law and Economics, Advanced Diploma in Public Law, Advanced Diploma in Administrative Law, and Ph.D. in Constitutional Law.
+He was engaged in private practice for a short period before his appointment to the Council of State, Egypt’s administrative judiciary, where he served in various capacities between 1980 and 1992.
+In 1993, he moved to the Supreme Constitutional Court as Assistant Counsellor and, after a series of promotions, was appointed Deputy Chief Justice in 2002.